slavamin/temporal-video-summary-example/README.md

 - **Activity Timeouts**: Different timeouts for standard vs. video processing activities
 - **Compensating Actions**: Cleanup of resources if steps fail after S3 upload
 - **State Persistence**: Temporal maintains workflow state, allowing recovery from worker failures

-## Diagrams

-The repository includes two HTML diagrams that visualize the application architecture:

-- **[workflow-diagram.html](workflow-diagram.html)**: Illustrates the workflow steps and error handling for the video summary process
-- **[component-diagram.html](component-diagram.html)**: Shows the component architecture, relationships between different parts of the system, and interactions with AWS services

-**Note:** GitHub will display the raw HTML code rather than rendering the diagrams when you click on these links.
-To view the rendered diagrams:
-1. Clone this repository to your local machine
-2. Open the HTML files in a web browser

 ## Implementation